 The time of your arrival will be indicated on your letter.
 This is to allow time for your assessment and admission to be completed by the nurses.

-Your actual procedure time will therefore differ from your arrival time and you may well be in the Endoscopy Unit for the whole morning or afternoon.
+Your actual procedure time will therefore differ from your arrival time, and you may well be in the Endoscopy Unit for the whole morning or afternoon.
 Please be prepared for what may be a long wait if unforeseen alterations to the endoscopist's list occur.
 Emergency inpatients take a greater priority.
 Bring a good book with you!

-Why do I need to have a flexible sigmoidoscopy?
+Why do I need to have a colonoscopy?

-- Investigation of the lower large bowel may be necessary to help find the cause of your symptoms, help with treatment and, if necessary, to decide on further investigation. - To follow-up surveillance of previous disease. - To assess the clinical importance of an abnormality seen on an x-ray or CT scan.
+- Investigation of your large bowel may be necessary to help find the cause of your symptoms, help with treatment and, if necessary, to decide on further investigation. - To follow-up surveillance of previous disease. - To assess the clinical importance of an abnormality seen on an x-ray or CT scan.

-A barium enema examination or a CT scan are alternative investigations to flexible sigmoidoscopy, however, samples of the bowel cannot be taken if an abnormality is found.
+A barium enema examination or a CT scan are alternative investigations to colonoscopy but samples of the bowel cannot be taken if an abnormality is found.
 A subsequent endoscopic examination may therefore be required.

-What is a flexible sigmoidoscopy?
+What is a colonoscopy?

-A flexible sigmoidoscopy is a very accurate procedure in which the doctor or nurse endoscopist uses an instrument called a Flexible Sigmoidoscope to look directly at the lining of the large bowel (colon).
-The scope is a long flexible tube (about the thickness or your index finger) which transmits a picture to a TV screen.
+A colonoscopy is a very accurate procedure in which the endoscopist uses an instrument called a colonoscope to look directly at the lining of the large bowel (colon).
+A colonoscope is a long flexible tube (about the thickness or your index finger) which transmits a picture to a TV screen.
 This allows the endoscopist to have a very clear view to establish if there is any disease or inflammation present.

 The test also allows samples of tissue (a biopsy) from the lining of the bowel to be taken and sent to the Pathology Department, if necessary.
-The collection of tissue is painless and these samples are retained for further testing, should this be required.
+The collection of tissue is painless and these samples are retained for further testing should this be required.